-This ranked list is based on a 2018 nationwide survey of IECA member Independent Educational Consultants
+This ranked list is based on a 2020 nationwide survey of IECA member independent educational consultants

-Just as every college is different, so too, are the criteria and priorities for evaluation in each college’s admission process.
-In fact, one of the great advantages of working with an IEC is their personal knowledge of these differences, helping students to navigate the process.
+Just as every college is different, so too are the criteria and priorities in each college’s admission process.
+In fact, one of the great advantages of working with an independent educational consultant is their personal knowledge of these differences, helping students to navigate the process.
 Click here to find an IECA member.

-- Demonstrated interest and enthusiasm in attending (through campus visits, etc.)
+12. Demonstrated interest and enthusiasm in attending (through campus visits, etc.).